 Having defined missing periods at the epoch-level, we wish to handle missingness with Multiple Imputation.
-We describe two approaches to overcoming the second challenge of epoch-level data having complex distributions: a parametric approach, described in Parametric approach and a non-parametric approach, described in Non-parametric approach.
+We describe two approaches to overcoming the second challenge of epoch-level data having complex distributions: a parametric approach, described in Section 4.2 and a non-parametric approach, described in Section 4.3.
 We introduce some notation to describe the approaches.
-We denote by $y{i,j,k,l}$ the step count for patient i, at measurement period j, on day k and epoch l, and we denote by $y{i,j,k,l_p:l_q}$ the step counts over an interval between epoch l_p and epoch l_q (inclusive), where $l_p < l_q$.
+We denote by $y{i,j,k,l}$ the step count for patient i, at measurement period j, on day k and epoch l, and we denote by $y{i,j,k,l_p;l_q}$ the step counts over an interval between epoch $l_p$ and epoch $l_q$ (inclusive), where $l_p < l_q$ .
 We assume, without loss of generality, that data are recorded in 5-second epochs.
-We denote by $y{i,j,k,l_p:l_q}$ an interval that is observed, and $y{i,j,k,l_p:l_q}^{mis}$ an interval that is missing.
-We denote by $y{i,j,k,l}$, the day-level step counts for day k, and $\bar{y}{i,j,l}$, the mean of the daily-level step counts for measurement period j.
+We denote by $y{i,j,k,l_p;l_q}^{obs}$ an interval that is observed, and $y{i,j,k,l_p;l_q}^{mis}$ an interval that is missing.
+We denote by $y{i,j,k,l_p}$ the day-level step counts for day k, and $\bar{y}{i,j,\dots}$ the mean of the daily-level step counts for measurement period j.

-Parametric approach
+4.2 Parametric approach

 In the parametric approach to MI, in order to overcome difficulty of epoch-level step count data having a high proportion of zeros and extreme positive skew, we aggregate the data to the day level.
 Day-level step counts still have a positive skew, but this can be handled with a log-transformation to help make the normality assumption plausible.
-A parametric approach to MI at the day-level was proposed in Tackney et al. (2021); we make a crucial adaptation to this approach to incorporate information about missingness at the epoch-level.
+A parametric approach to MI at the day-level was proposed by Tackney et al.; we make a crucial adaptation to this approach to incorporate information about missingness at the epoch-level.

-The day-level approach in Tackney et al. (2021) classified step counts as completely observed if weartime ≥ 540 , partially observed if 0 < weartime < 540, and missing if weartime = 0.
+The day-level approach by Tackney et al. classified step counts as completely observed if weartime $\geq$ 540, partially observed if 0 < weartime < 540, and missing if weartime = 0.
 In our adapted approach, we move away from using a threshold based on weartime and take into account the missing periods detected at the epoch-level.
 We consider a daily step count as completely observed if there are no missing periods.
 A daily step count is partially observed if there are non-wear or sleep-extra periods, and completely missing if no data was recorded.